Milos Kerkez to Liverpool? Bournemouth left-back could be a perfect replacement for Andy Robertson

 Kerkez's reliability can be seen in the fact that he was one of only six outfield players to start every Premier League game last season, racking up more minutes than anyone else at Bournemouth and playing a huge role in the best top-flight season in the club's history.

-"He still has the volume offensively," continued Iraola.
+"He still has the volume offensively," he added.
 "He arrives in attacking areas a lot.
 But I think he has improved in the last third.
 If you compare his numbers from last season to this one, that is clear.
 He has done really well to make these steps at such a young age."

 Kerkez contributed five assists and two goals in the Premier League last season, up from a solitary assist in his first campaign.
 His numbers for touches, passes and crosses rose significantly too as he embraced the challenge of taking on greater attacking responsibility.